May 25, 2018

 Purchaser shall pay each invoice relating to a Report in full within 30 days from the date of the Report.
 We reserve the right to bill for a Report when it is substantially complete, and Purchaser shall pay SI even if the Report is designated as “preliminary”–for example, when a Report is complete except for an item that an unrelated third-party will deliver to us at a future date, and that delivery is in the control of the third-party (e.g., response from a court or other government entity, school, reference, etc.) The person or entity ordering the Report is the person responsible for payment, and not any third-party, unless the third-party is disclosed to SI in advance, specifically agrees in writing to these Terms and Conditions, and SI agrees in writing to this payment arrangement.
 Payment is not contingent in any way and is due regardless of whether (a) Purchaser receives reimbursement from a client or other third-party or (b) any transaction for which the Report was ordered is consummated.
 Unless SI agrees otherwise in writing, SI will charge a late payment fee on all overdue amounts in the amount that is of the lesser of ten percent (10%) per annum or the maximum rate permitted by law.

-Purchaser may specify delivery of the Report by email, fax or overnight service.
+Purchaser may specify delivery of the Report by email, fax or other means.
 SI will deliver the Report either on the date of the Report or on the day after the date of the Report.
 Delivery will be complete (a) upon receipt by Purchaser when SI encloses the Report as an attachment to an email and transmits the email from its system or from a system designated by Purchaser addressed to the email address supplied by Purchaser; (b) when SI completes a transmission to the number designated by Purchaser if we deliver by fax; or (c) when the Report is delivered to Purchaser if overnight service is selected.
 In the case of emails, SI will use reasonable efforts to direct them to the address that Purchaser specifies, but SI disclaims any and all liability for any breach of security that is beyond SI’s control.

 We will prepare the Report from sources that SI reasonably believes to be reliable.
 However, SI is unable to provide any assurances that these sources are complete or without error.
 SI does not have access to confidential, private or non-public government records.
 If an error from one of SI’s sources comes to SI’s attention in a way that suggests that a Report is inaccurate in any material respect, SI will promptly notify Purchaser of the possible error.
 In all cases, the Report is limited by the scope of SI’s review and research.
 The Report will indicate the jurisdictions searched and the periods covered, including, in the case of sources that disclose when they were last updated, the date through which the particular source was last updated at the time of our research.
 We generally consider a source to be current if it has been updated within 30 days of the Report.
 This does not mean that we would or would not discover other relevant information if we searched other sources, extended the time periods or waited for updates to occur.
 On occasion, we may recommend certain search strategies.
 The elements and search strategies we recommend are based on our experience and do not guarantee that all deficiencies will be revealed.
 A search conducted pursuant to a recommended search strategy remains subject to scope limitations and any problems caused by incomplete or erroneous underlying data.
 In all cases, SI will attempt to tailor the scope to Purchaser’s particular needs and specified purpose.
 We warrant only that we will conduct our work competently and in accordance with relevant professional standards, laws and regulations in all material respects.
 EXCEPT FOR THE WARRANTY SET FORTH IN THIS SECTION ABOVE, WE MAKE NO WARRANTY WHATSOEVER WITH RESPECT TO ANY SERVICES PROVIDED, INCLUDING ANY (A) WARRANTY OF MERCHANTABILITY; OR (B) WARRANTY OF FITNESS FOR A PARTICULAR PURPOSE; OR (C) WARRANTY OF TITLE; OR (D) WARRANTY AGAINST INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS OF A THIRD-PARTY; WHETHER EXPRESS OR IMPLIED BY LAW, COURSE OF DEALING, COURSE OF PERFORMANCE, USAGE OF TRADE OR OTHERWISE.